DataDog/hiring-engineers/answers.md

 ## A bit more to share around integrations...

-During this excercise, I also configured bi-directional integration with a popular incident management/notification product.
+During this exercise, I also configured bi-directional integration with a popular incident management/notification product.
 This combination of functionality delivers an excellent workflow between the 2 services.

 A screenshot can be found below:
 ![PD1](https://github.com/dbirck/hiring-engineers/blob/master/pd1.png)